Brothers and Sisters,

 Daily Services

-Monday, November 18-Friday, November 22: Orthros 5am; Vepsers 5pm (but check the schedule of festal services; also, if you wish to participate in the daily services, it’s always a good idea to check the day before and make sure nothing has come up to change the regular schedule).
+Monday, December 30- Friday, January 3: Orthros 5am; Vespers 5pm (but check the schedule for the festal services; it’s always a good idea to check the day before and make sure nothing has come up to change the regular schedule).

 In addition to the daily Synaxarion readings posted in the #synaxarion channel on Discord, the online team is now posting daily Bible Readings that will allow you to read through the Bible in a year.
 These readings are posted in the #bible-365 channel.